avalouev/NuMap/README.md

 # NuMap
-NuMap - http://www-hsc.usc.edu/~valouev/NuMap/NuMap.html by Anton Valouev
+NuMap - by Anton Valouev

-NuMap is a software for analysis of nucleosome mapping data MNase-Seq.
+NuMap is a software package for analysis of nucleosome mapping data such as MNase-Seq.
 It can also be used to produced various plots as described in my original paper.

 Citation: